filvan/GDPR_navigator_2/README.md

 The file contains several functions, but I will focus on the most important ones to reach this goal.

 At first, the **main** function creates some Python dictionaries and import the content of GDPR_map.xlsx in a `pandas` dataframe.
-This datastructure is very similar to the table in the Excel file and it can be easily managed by using the functions provided by the `pandas` library.
+This datastructure is very similar to the table in the Excel file, and it can be easily managed by using the functions provided by the `pandas` library.
 To keep the links in the dataframe as in the Excel file, I wrote a **setup_links** subroutine that works on them by using the `openpyxl` library.
 Since I didn't want NaN values in the table, I removed them by writing `df.fillna('', inplace=True)`.